Quantum algorithm for solving McKean-Vlasov stochastic differential equations: Summary

 \section{Summary}

 In this paper, we considered, for the first time, applying QMCI to MVSDEs.
 Taking MVSDEs with the coefficient functions depending on the law of the solution through some expectations $\gamma_k(t)=\mathbb{E}[\varphi_k(X_t)]$ as a first target, we consider the quantum approach in which $\gamma_k(t)$ is estimated by QMCI.
 To address the quadratic complexity scaling of the quantum approach on the number of time steps, which is worse than the classical method, we consider time evolution with higher-order discretization method such as the SRK method and linear extrapolation of $\gamma_k(t)$, which allows us to take a time step size $h$ of $O(\epsilon^{1/p})$.
 Combining this with QMCI, we devised a quantum algorithm that outputs an $\epsilon$-approximation of the expectation of the given function at the terminal time with $O(1/\epsilon^{1+2/p})$ complexity, which shows an improvement compared to $O(1/\epsilon^{3})$ complexity of the classical method.
-To confirm this performance of our algorithm, we conducted a numerical demonstration on the Shimizu-Yamada model, where we saw that the accuracy and complexity behave as expected.
+To confirm this performance of our algorithm, we conducted numerical demonstrations on the Shimizu-Yamada model and the KSS model with a stochastic volatility, where we saw that the accuracy and complexity behave as expected.

 Our algorithm may be improved in some ways.
 A straightforward improvement is to use a higher-order scheme---quadratic, cubic, and so on---for extrapolating $\gamma_k(t)$ than the currently adopted linear one.
 The current linear extrapolation induces an $O(h^2)$ error, which dominates the SDE time discretization error of $O(h^p)$ in a discretization method with order $p>2$, thereby discouraging the use of such methods.
 Combining a higher-order extrapolation method and SDE discretization method can allow us to take larger $h$ for a given accuracy, making the algorithm more efficient.
 A possible issue is that when we take a large step size in the second stage, the first stage involving constant extrapolation with a smaller step size may be a bottleneck.
 We may adopt a more sophisticated approach in the first stage, e.g., gradually increasing the extrapolation order from constant to higher as time steps progress.
 We will study such an advanced procedure in future works.